Ian Burns (snooker player): 2016/2017 season

 Burns qualified for the World Open and lost 5–2 to Neil Robertson in the first round.
 He lost in the third round of the Scottish Open and Welsh Open without picking up a frame.
 Burns qualified for the China Open, but was defeated 5–1 by John Higgins in the opening round.
 At 66th in the world rankings, Burns would have lost his place on the tour due to not being in the top 64, but he took the final spot on the one-year list to be awarded a two-year card.

 Personal life

 Burns married Alison, an accountant of Lancashire County Council, in May 2014.
 They have been together since 2010.

-In 2025 Ian Burns launched a YouTube channel, Ian Burns Snooker Coaching, aiming to help viewers improve their game through showing them technique tips, drills and exercises.
+In 2025, Burns launched a YouTube channel, Ian Burns Snooker Coaching, aiming to help viewers improve their game through showing them technique tips, drills and exercises.

 He completed an Ironman Triathlon in 2024.